-The Wagyu meat from Finca Santa Rosalía stands out clearly from that of any other cattle breed, being absolutely superior in terms of quality.
-It is characterized by extraordinary tenderness and juiciness.
-Moreover, its fat is particularly healthy for human consumption, as it contains a high percentage of unsaturated and polyunsaturated fatty acids, such as oleic acid, linoleic acid, or conjugated linoleic acid (omega 3, 6, and 9 fatty acids), which help the immune system and cell development.
-It also helps prevent cardiovascular diseases, arthritis, or hypertension.
-Therefore, as part of a healthy and balanced diet, the meat of this cattle breed is a perfect alternative for those who want to take care of their physical and mental health.
+The Wagyu beef from Finca Santa Rosalía is distinctly different from that of any other cattle breed, being absolutely superior in terms of quality.
+It is characterized by an extraordinary tenderness and juiciness.
+Additionally, its fat is particularly healthy for human consumption, as it contains a high percentage of unsaturated and polyunsaturated fatty acids, such as oleic acid, linoleic, or conjugated linoleic acid (omega 3, 6, and 9 fatty acids), which help the immune system and cellular development.
+It also helps to prevent, among other things, cardiovascular diseases, arthritis, or hypertension.
+Therefore, as part of a healthy and balanced diet, meat from this cattle breed is a perfect alternative for those who want to take care of their physical and mental health.
 Wagyu meat comes from a cattle breed originating from the Japanese city of Kobe.
 It is famous for its characteristic marbling, that is, the infiltration of fat into the muscle fibers, which gives the meat a soft texture and a unique, slightly sweet flavor.
-The Wagyu filet is a versatile cut suitable for various cooking methods.
-Thanks to its internal fat, which melts during cooking, the meat remains tender and juicy.
-Here are some suggestions for cooking your Wagyu sirloin: grilled, roasted, and pan-fried.
+Pairings: Wagyu fillet is a versatile cut that lends itself to various cooking methods.
+Thanks to its internal fat, which melts during cooking, the meat always remains tender and juicy.
+Here are some suggestions for cooking your Wagyu rump: Grilling: Preheat the grill well and cook the Wagyu rump for a few minutes on each side, depending on thickness and desired level of doneness.
+Roasting: Preheat the oven to high temperature.
+Sear the Wagyu rump in a pan to seal in the juices, then transfer it to the oven and cook until the desired doneness is reached.
+Pan-frying: Heat a pan with a drizzle of oil and cook the Wagyu rump for a few minutes on each side.
 Storage: keep refrigerated.

 Price VAT included